The Betrayal (1948 film): Production

 The Betrayal was adapted by Micheaux from his novel The Wind From Nowhere (1943), although the plot regarding racial identities in rural South Dakota was borrowed from The Homesteader (1919), Micheaux’s first film.
 The Betrayal marked Micheaux’s return to filmmaking after an eight-year absence following the release of The Notorious Elinor Lee (1940).

 Micheaux shot The Betrayal at a studio in Fort Lee, New Jersey, with location filming in Chicago.

 Micheaux named his male lead Martin Eden in honor of the eponymous hero of the Jack London novel.
 Leroy Collins, a non-professional actor, was cast in the role when he came to the Chicago set seeking work as a stagehand and was spotted by one of Micheaux’s assistants.
 This was Collins’ first and only film appearance.
-Collins is now a retired Chicago Public Schools administrator.
+Collins (1923-2013) later worked as a Chicago Public Schools administrator.

 Myra Stanton, who played the role of Deborah Stewart, had modeled since the age of five.
 She had appeared in Ebony magazine in her teenage years and had only acted in school plays when Micheaux's wife, Alice B. Russell, called Stanton's mother with an invitation to audition for the film.
 Collins and Stanton fell in love during the filming and married soon after the film was done.
 The couple divorced four years later.
 Stanton is now a retired teacher.

-The Betrayal was self-financed by Micheaux, and the director’s cut ran 195 minutes.
-Twelve minutes were cut for the film’s commercial release.
+The Betrayal was self-financed by Micheaux.
+The director’s cut ran 195 minutes, however twelve minutes were cut for its commercial release.